PVC pipes are safe

 PVC pipes are cost-efficient

-Comparative studies from several countries document PVC water and sewer pipes have the lowest Total Cost of Ownership compared to non-plastic materials.
+Comparative studies from several European countries document PVC water and sewer pipes have the lowest Total Cost of Ownership compared to non-plastic materials.
 This includes the costs to purchase pipes, install, operate and maintain and dismantle the pipeline.
-100+ years of service life and low Total Cost of Ownership means utilities can safely choose PVC for their piping infrastructure.
+100+ years of service life and low Total Cost of Ownership mean utilities can safely choose PVC for their piping infrastructure.

-PVC pipes are sustainable
+PVC pipes are eco-efficient

-PVC pipes have clear environmental advantages over traditional materials.
-PVC is intrinsically a low carbon plastic, as 57% of its molecular weight is chlorine derived from common salt.
 Thanks to innovation and investments, bio-attributed and bio-circular PVC resin and non-fossil additives are available on the market and are already being used in pipes.

+PVC pipes have a long service life, spanning 100 years or more when buried underground.
+Their unique molecular structure enables up to 10 cycles of mechanical recycling without significant loss of functional properties.
 Moreover, the ultra-smooth surface of PVC pipes reduces pumping costs and energy use, and their leak-free fittings eliminate water loss.
 This is good for both the environment and the utility bill.

 PVC pipes are recyclable and increasingly being recycled